YuyangXueEd/unlearn_stress_testing_langgraph/backend/demo/srcs/README.md

-# Simple Chatbot Demo
+# Simple Chatbot Demo with Image Generation

-A minimal demonstration of a conversational AI assistant using LangGraph and Ollama.
+A minimal demonstration of a conversational AI assistant using LangGraph and Ollama, now with **Stable Diffusion image generation capabilities**!
 This demo showcases the basic structure and patterns used in the main agent, but in a simplified form for easy understanding and customization.

 ## 🤖 What is this?